 You cannot recover your password if you lose it.
 Guard it well, lest you lose all your valuable notes.

 iOS Sleep Timer when turned on, Notability ignores the iOS Sleep.
 I recommend turning this off because it drains your battery.
-There are times I forgot to exit the app and came back to find my iPad Pro screen on, in Notability, with my battery drained.
+There are times I forgot to exit the app and came back to find my iPad Pro screen on with my battery drained.

 Text-to-Speech customises the speed your iPad reads out your text for you.
 It ranges from slower to faster.

 Web clip lets you add a password to restrict access to Web Clips.

 Next to the Settings button, there is a little Question mark icon that takes you to Notability user’s guides.